You cannot copy content of this website, your IP is being recorded

 Swallowing is an automatic process.
 You swallow without even thinking about it.
 While the majority of swallowing issues are brief and short-lived, some may be indicative of a more serious condition, like nerve dysfunction.

-Dysphagia is the medical term for difficulty swallowing, and there is a wide range of causes.
+Dysphagia is the medical term for difficulty swallowing, and there are a wide range of causes.
 It’s helpful to know how to spot the signs of a potential swallowing disorder so you know when to see a doctor.

-Our ENT physicians at Southern ENT specialize in diagnosing and treating swallowing, voice, and airway disorders.
+Our ENT physicians at Southern ENT Associates specialize in diagnosing and treating swallowing, voice, and airway disorders.
 If you use your voice professionally, our team can provide specialized care.
 Let’s discuss some of the telltale signs that you may have an underlying swallowing issue.

 Coughing